Granular segregation across flow geometries: a closure model for the particle segregation velocity: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of retrieval-augmented generative AI for language editing purposes during the drafting stage; the associated tool and prompts can be found at \href{https://github.com/19revey/LLM_paper_writing.git}{GitHub Repository}.
 This material is based upon work supported by the National Science Foundation under Grant No. CBET-1929265.
-L.J.\ gratefully acknowledges financial support provided by the Open Research Fund Program of State Key Laboratory of Hydroscience and Engineering (sklhse-2023-B-07).
+L.J.\ gratefully acknowledges financial support provided by the National Natural Science Foundation of China (12472412) and the Open Research Fund Program of State Key Laboratory of Hydroscience and Engineering (sklhse-2023-B-07).